D3vDaddy/RiggedRizzBot/README.md

 ## ✨ Core Features

+(NOTE: ADMIN FEATURES ALSO ADDED TO LAZY TO EDIT README.md, figure it out yourself.)

 ### 📈 Dynamic Economy & Aura Levels

 * **Rizz Points (RP):** The core currency.
 Users can check their `/balance` or view their detailed `/rizz` profile.